IfElifElse/Basilisk-Beta/README.md

 + [Y]X With Y as a string of valid Basil code and X as a capital character, stores Y in X as a function.

-+ ?XY If the top value in stack is 0, executes function Y, otherwise executes function X.
++ ?XY If the top value in stack is 0, executes function Y, otherwise executes function X. X and/or Y can be pre-defined functions, single commands or a function defined within the command (enclosed in brackets).

 + "X" With X as a string, pushes X.